adilkoondhar/weather-web-practice/README.md

 # weather-web-practice
-An API practice project, a weather site.

-User enters city name and site fetches the weather of given city by using an API.
+This practice project is an API-based weather website where users can input a city name to retrieve real-time weather data.
+It utilizes an external API to provide weather information.